Tendering & Company Classification

 How do institutions ensure a fair tendering process?

-There is always a transparent and well-defined tender process that governs the opening, evaluation, and selection of the vendors in the bid.
+There is always a transparent and well-defined tendering and company classification process that governs the opening, evaluation, and selection of the vendors in the bid.

 How do I get information on bids?